leauny/.dotfiles/README.md

 stow -t ~ zsh
 ```

-## Running Dir
+## Target Dir

-The default folder would be $HOME if the folder with no extra expression.
+The default target directory id $HOME (set by `.stowrc`) if the folder name ending with no extra expression such as '@'.

 When need stowing in different position, the folder names' tail would end by '@'.
-Then you should check the target directory in this file.
+Then you should get into the subdirectory and check the target directory in its own `.stowrc` file.

-### $HOME | ~

-- zsh
-- tmux
-- clash
-- proxychans